List of accidents and incidents involving the Junkers Ju 52: 1942

 Luftwaffe Ju 52/3mge "7U+LK", of 2./KG.zbV.108, force-landed at Øverlihøgda in Ringebu Municipality, Norway, due to icing, killing two of eight on board.
 The flight was going from Oslo Fornebu to Vaernes and Banak.
 After the crash, four occupants hiked to a nearby cabin.
 The wreckage was found three days later on November 3.
-The wreck still remains in the crash location (61°33'57.4"N 10°27'28.9"E) although it has been slightly vandalized.
+The wreck remained in the crash location (61°33'57.4"N 10°27'28.9"E) although it has been slightly vandalized until it was removed in 2024.